Special Projects & Initiatives

 Three elementary professional development schools work closely with the department to prepare teacher candidates, raise student achievement, and provide professional development for school and university based faculty.
 Professional development schools approach their work through an inquiry lens that asks challenging questions about teaching and learning at both the school and university sites.

 Modified Alternate Route Program for P-3 Certification:

-The Modified Alternate Route Program for early childhood teacher candidates (P-3) is available to individuals with B.A. or B.S. degrees who are currently teaching in a preschool setting.
+The Modified Alternate Route Program for early childhood teacher candidates (P-3) is available to individuals with BA or BS degrees who are currently teaching in a preschool setting.
 This is a 18 credit program.
 We also have two satellite campuses at Cumberland County Community College in Vineland and Brookdale Community College in Monmouth County.
 This program currently enrolls more than 200 students each semester.
-For more information on these programs, please visit the program web site.
+For more information on these programs, please visit the Modified Alternate Route (MAR) / P-3 Certification program web site.

 Research on Bilingual Preschoolers:

 Through a generous grant from the New Jersey Department of Education's Office of Early Childhood, Dr. Freedson is directing a large-scale research study investigating the impact of preschool language and literacy environments on the early literacy development of Spanish-speaking preschool children.
 The study will track the language and print-related literacy development in English and Spanish of 200 children in Abbott Districts, and examine how differently organized approaches to bilingual and English-language instruction contribute to children's learning.
 The grant will also support professional development for Master preschool teachers in the use of a new classroom observation tool designed to encourage teaching practices that support English Language Learners.